kdgregory/log4j-aws-appenders/README.md

 To avoid dependency hell, all dependencies are marked as "provided": you will need to ensure that your project includes necessary dependencies, as follows:

+* `log4j`
 * `aws-java-sdk-logs` to use `CloudWatchAppender`
 * `aws-java-sdk-kinesis` to use `KinesisAppender`
 * `aws-java-sdk-sns` to use `SNSAppender`
 * `aws-java-sdk-sts` to use the `aws:accountId` substitution variable (typically used with `SNSAppender`)

-The minimum supported depedency versions are as follows:
+The minimum supported dependency versions are as follows:

 * JDK: 1.6
-  The build script generates 1.6 compatible classfiles, and the appender code does not rely on standard libary classes/methods introduced after 1.6.
-Before each release, I have compiled and run the integration tests using OpenJDK 1.6.
+  The build script generates 1.6-compatible classfiles, and the appender code does not rely on standard libary classes/methods introduced after 1.6.
+As-of this release, I have verified that I can build and run the integration tests using OpenJDK 1.6.
 However, Amazon releases the SDK on a daily basis, and a newer version may not support 1.6.
 * Log4J: 1.2.16
   This is the first version that implements `LoggingEvent.getTimeStamp()`, which is needed to order messages when sending to AWS.
 It's been around since 2010, so if you haven't upgraded already you should.
 * AWS SDK: 1.11.0
   The appenders make use of client constructors in order to support all versions in the 1.11.x release sequence.
 The client builders were introduced at 1.11.16, and will be invoked via reflection if available.
 Earlier appender releases